$300 Kitchen Makeover

 How has it held up?

 For the most part, this paint has held up unbelievably well.
 The only area that has shown any ware, with a few small spots getting scraped off, is around the handle on the trash cabinet.
 I’m thinking that this particular spot gets the heaviest abuse, and is constantly dirty and greasy.
-The good thing about this, is that it has been pretty easy to break out the paint can and touch it up.
-The picture on the right is how it looked after a couple years of ware, before being touched up.
-Keep in mind, this is the only spot in whole kitchen that looks like this!
+The good thing about this is that it has been pretty easy to break out the paint can and touch it up.
+The picture on the right is how it looked after a couple of years of wear, before being touched up.
+Keep in mind, this is the only spot in the whole kitchen that looks like this!

 Painted Counter-tops (How They Held Up)